 They told me that it was only through being comfortable with my feelings, that I would be able to stop escaping them through my various addictive behaviours.
 The scientific proof supports this: meditation can indeed be helpful against addiction.

 It might sound simple, but it was not.
 I tried many different meditation techniques over the years: meditation apps, meditation courses, “40 Years of Zen” neurofeedback.
-I am still only halfway through the classic book The Power of Now…
+I’m still only halfway through the classic book The Power of Now…

 The methods had various degrees of effectiveness.
 Some were frustrating, some great but so expensive that I would need years to save up for it again.
 What I was looking for was something simple, cheap and most importantly: something that worked!

 It had been almost ten years of trying to practice being present, and I started to give up on myself.
-Did I have to move to a monastery for twenty years to learn presence?
+Did I have to move to a monastery to learn presence?
 Or was there a shortcut?

 I was therefore surprised to quickly realise the powerful and unexpected effect that the ice baths had on me — finally, I felt present!
 It turned out that there was no place for my mind to escape, while being submerged in freezing water…

-- How is your vice affecting your health?
+- How is your eating affecting your health?
 Is the chocolate that you’re eating causing more pain than pleasure?

-- How is your vice affecting your relationships?
-Are you rather playing with your phone than talking with your friends?
+- How is your eating affecting your relationships?
+Do you prefer a sugar feast over talking with your friends?

-- How is your vice affecting your finances?
-Are you keeping a down payment in your shoe wardrobe?
+- How is your eating affecting your finances?
+Are you keeping a down payment in your kitchen cupboards?